Geri0704/AddressBook/README.md

 ### Features Implements:

--Table of Contacts
+- Table of Contacts
--Contact details card
+- Contact details card
--Pagination for the table of contacts
+- Pagination for the table of contacts
--Page redirection if selected contact does not exist -Responsive UI
+- Page redirection if selected contact does not exist
+- Responsive UI

 ### Features To Implement Given More Time:

--Set up a backend and database to allow for persistent data -Make UI look better
+- Set up a backend and database to allow for persistent data
+- Make UI look better
--Add sorting and filtering to table of contacts
+- Add sorting and filtering to table of contacts